Interesting & Useful Resources

 Please contact us with any comments, or with your suggestions for additional material that we can list on this page.

-These blogs provide thought-provoking commentaries on current issues.
-Most of them also link to other blogs and material that they consider to be of value.
+These websites provide thought-provoking commentaries on current issues.
+Most of them also link to other websites and material that they consider to be of value.

 - Glen Scrivener is a curate at an Eastbourne church and usually has something provocative or stimulating to say, often related to evangelism.